TheEndeavor/jDisplay/README.md

 * Can randomize selection of image to display.
 * Remembers history of random images.
 * Works with jpeg, png, bmp, and gifs.
-* Works with Zip files; zip, cbz.
+* Works with Zip files; zip, cbz and Rar files; rar, cbr.
 * Remembers where you left off if you load the same source folder or file.
-* Supports Zooming and Draggin the image.
+* Supports Zooming and Dragging the image.
-* Probably less buggy since I've spent more than 1 day on it.

 ## Missing Features
 * Support for more formats, including possibly video.
-* Recussive processing of archives.
+* Recursive processing of archives.

 ## Controls
 * F11       - Enter/Exit Fullscreen